Dog-Face-Development/Bars/README.md

 To start the game press the space bar on your computer when the game has loaded.
 Then select any numeber of bar by selecting the right most bar from the group of bars that you want to select.
 Then the computer is going to select some bars.
-Keep playing until you are the computer selects the last bar.
+Keep playing until you or the computer selects the last bar.
 The person (or computer) to select the last bar is the winner.

 ![Start the Game!](https://raw.githubusercontent.com/willtheorangeguy/Bars/master/Screenshot2.PNG)